ant1m/katas/fizzbuzz/FizzBuzz/fizzbuzz_fantom.md

   1. the test results are displayed in a dedicated view but f4 automatically switches to the console view,

-  2. running the tests on a bugged code base runs the last succeeding tests, i guess because the interpreted doesn't yield,
+  2. running the tests on a bugged code base runs the last succeeding tests, i guess because the interpreted doesn't exit properly,

   3. Sometimes the description of a syntax error is quite terse (on the interpreter side, I guess).